-Academic notification is a written statement from the lead faculty of a course to a student in the course letting the student know that they are at potential risk for an academic warning.
-It is sent to the student as soon as the faculty member determines that there is sufficient evidence, based on requirements outlined in the course syllabus, that the student may fail the class.
-The lead faculty will send copies to the program chair, specialty director or program director, the academic adviser, and the associate dean of student life.
-An academic notification can be used in all courses.
+Academic notification is a written statement from the lead faculty of a course to a student to alert them that they are at risk for an academic warning.
+Academic notifications are prompted when the student is not meeting course requirements.
+The lead faculty will send copies to the academic adviser and the associate director of student success.
+Academic notification can be used in all didactic and clinical courses.
+The academic notification will invite the student to a meeting with the course faculty to develop a plan for success in the course.